zappy-shu/puppet-xdt/README.md

 If 'absent' is specified, will ensure the destination file does not exist.

 ##### `destination_file`
-The absolute path to the destination file containing the transformed xml.
+The absolute path to the destination file containing the transformed XML.
 Defaults to the resource name.

 ##### `source_file`
-The absolute path to the file containing the xml to transform.
+The absolute path to the file containing the XML to transform.

 ##### `transform_file`
 The absolute path to the file containing the transforms.